Best New York City Christmas Light Tours

 Fifth Avenue

 After Rockefeller Center, I recommend you go to Fifth Avenue, the heart of Manhattan, where the Christmas decorations are also movie-like.
 The lights of the city are joined by the store windows, conscientiously decorated at this time of the year.
 In fact, some of them have the collaboration of renowned artists.
-And speaking of movies, this is the best tour for movie and Christmas lovers: a tour of Christmas lights and movie locations in Manhattan.
+And speaking of movies, this is the best tour for movie and Christmas lovers: tour of Christmas lights and movie locations in Manhattan.

 Bryant Park